Answers to frequently asked questions about Nelua.

---debug command line argument,
+--debug command line argument.

-when doing this Nelua will run your application through GDB
+When doing this Nelua will run your application through GDB

 and print out readable backtraces for your code.
-For more advanced debugging
+For more advanced debugging,

-you could use any C debugger manually.
+you can use any C debugger manually.

-How to make my code more efficient?
+How do I make my code more efficient?

 To compile with optimization enabled and runtime checks disabled you must use the

-garbage collector by default, which can be heavy depending on use case,
+garbage collector by default, which can be heavy depending on use case.

-users seeking performance and predictable runtimes should switch to
+Users seeking performance and predictable runtimes should switch to

 manual memory management and disable the garbage collector with

-compilation flags to your C compiler like
+compilation flags to your C compiler, for example:

 --cflags="-O3 -march=native -fno-plt -flto".

-Where can I report mistake and issues?
+Where can I report mistakes and issues?